The trial of Metropolitan Tychikos: When the Church “washes its hands”

 “The silence of our Lord Jesus Christ was not accidental.
 From the evangelists we learn that He was silent before the high priests, before Herod, to whom Pilate sent Him, and before Pilate himself.
 Each time that He answered not, the prophecy had to be fulfilled: As a lamb before his shearers is dumb, so he opened not his mouth (Isa.
 53:7).
 And although He often answered those who questioned Him, here He chose silence.
 The image of the Lamb signifies that His silence was proof of innocence, not guilt.”

-In a certain sense, the silence of Metropolitan Tychikos was a challenge – not to men, but to the spirit of this world, which strives to reduce the Church to a pitiful likeness of a bureaucratic office.
-In essence, such silence is not defeat – it is a form of preaching, when words can no longer change anything but only deepen the injustice.
+In that same way, the silence of Metropolitan Tychikos was not submission but witness – a challenge not to men, but to the spirit of the world, which seeks to reduce the Church to a bureaucratic shell.
+His silence was not defeat; it was a form of preaching, when words can no longer change anything but only deepen the injustice.

 The appeal to the Phanar

-Moreover, after internal consideration, the Synod of the Ecumenical Patriarchate decided to summon the Metropolitan to the Phanar for personal participation in the final review of his case.
+When the case reached the Ecumenical Patriarchate, many hoped that justice would prevail.
+The appeal was accepted, for the grounds were evident.
+After internal review, the Patriarchal Synod decided to summon the Metropolitan to the Phanar for personal participation in the final examination of his case.

 This phrase, included in the official decision, clearly indicated that the trial of Tychikos was conducted in violation of the Charter of the Church of Cyprus – and therefore, its verdict could not be recognized as valid.
-For the Charter is not a mere formality, but a document rooted in the Gospel and in the canons of the Church.
+For the Charter is not a bureaucratic formality but a document grounded in the Gospel and the canons.

-Yet the final resolution of the Synod, held at the Phanar, dealt a blow not only to the Metropolitan himself but to the very idea of ecclesiastical justice:
+Yet the final ruling from Constantinople delivered a blow not only to Tychikos but to the very idea of ecclesiastical justice.

-The Ecumenical Patriarchate decided to affirm the decision of the Church of Cyprus “for the sake of peace” and “the unity of the Church,” recommending that Metropolitan Tychikos submit to it “for his own spiritual benefit.”
+The Ecumenical Patriarchate decided to affirm the decision of the Church of Cyprus “for the sake of peace” and “the unity of the Church,” urging Metropolitan Tychikos to submit to it “for his own spiritual benefit.”

 And here two crucial questions arise:

-Thus, the very institution of appeal – intended as the supreme manifestation of ecclesiastical justice – has turned into a symbol of truth’s impotence before human malice.
+Thus, the highest instrument of ecclesiastical justice has become a symbol of truth’s impotence before human malice.

-In Cyprus it was well known that serious disagreements existed between Archbishop Georgios and Metropolitan Tychikos.
-The Archbishop demanded unconditional acceptance of the decisions of the Crete Council of 2016 and of the autocephaly of the OCU.
-Metropolitan Tychikos, remaining faithful to the canonical order of the Church, refrained from doing so – believing, among other things, that the Ukrainian schism was politically, not theologically, motivated.
+It was well known in Cyprus that serious differences existed between Archbishop Georgios and Metropolitan Tychikos.
+The Archbishop demanded unconditional recognition of the Council of Crete (2016) and of the autocephaly of the OCU.
+Tychikos, faithful to canonical order, refrained – considering the Ukrainian question to be politically rather than theologically driven.

-The conflict intensified when Archbishop Georgios insisted on receiving relics of the Apostle Paul, to be brought by a Catholic cardinal.
-Tychikos refused to participate in the joint reception ceremony, considering that it could harm the faithful of his eparchy.
-From that moment, their relationship was effectively destroyed.
+The conflict deepened when Archbishop Georgios insisted on hosting the relics of the Apostle Paul, brought by a Catholic cardinal.
+Tychikos refused to take part – believing the act would harm his flock’s faith.
+From then on, their relationship was irreparably broken.

-Thus, personal hostility and ideological incompatibility gradually took the form of disciplinary reprisal.
-The accusations, as often happens in such cases, became merely a façade – a tool for eliminating an inconvenient hierarch.
-As a line from a well-known film says: “If there is a man, a case will be found.”
+Thus personal hostility and ideological incompatibility took the form of disciplinary reprisal.
+The accusations were merely the mask of a purge – “If there is a man, a case will be found.”

 Voices are even being raised calling for the cessation of church funding.

-And who, in the end, has benefited from all this?
-No one – except perhaps the one who began it all: the enemy of mankind.
+And who, in the end, has gained?
+No one – except, perhaps, the one who started the whole thing: the enemy of mankind.

 A test of faith

-After the decision of the Synod at the Phanar, Metropolitan Tychikos found himself in a state bordering on internal exile.
-His stipend was cut by more than half; he was forbidden to serve and his contact with the faithful was restricted.
-His health – already fragile – deteriorated further.
-Yet, according to those who know him closely, he continues to keep his prayer rule daily and to pray for those who condemned him.
+After the Phanar’s verdict, Metropolitan Tychikos found himself effectively in internal exile.
+His allowance was halved; he was forbidden to serve and isolated from his faithful.
+His frail health declined further.
+Yet those close to him say he continues daily to pray – for those who condemned him.

-Cypriot media report that the Metropolitan’s future now depends on a document he is being asked to sign – declaring his acceptance of the Council of Crete and the OCU.
+Cypriot media report that his fate now depends on whether he signs a document affirming acceptance of the Council of Crete and the OCU.

-One thing, however, is certain: the story of Metropolitan Tychikos, like everything in the Church, is not only about one man.
-It is a mirror of the spiritual condition of the very institution called to be the image of Christ’s truth – but which all too often becomes an arena for the struggle of human ambitions.
+The outcome lies in God’s hands.
+But one thing is certain: the story of Metropolitan Tychikos is not only about one man – it is a mirror reflecting the spiritual condition of the Church itself, called to embody the Truth of Christ yet too often reduced to a battlefield of human ambition.

-And just as in the Gospel, Christ was condemned for the truth by those who called themselves guardians of the law, so in 2025 on Cyprus, the story repeats in another form: a hierarch has been condemned not for breaking the canons, but precisely because he did not break them.
+Just as in the Gospel, Christ was condemned for the truth by those who claimed to guard the law, so in 2025 in Cyprus, a hierarch has been condemned not for breaking the canons, but precisely because he kept them.

 Part II.
 When the Church “Washes Its Hands”